Quasispecies Theory for Evolution of Modularity: The Quasispecies Theory for Dynamics of Modularity

-We consider the equations of motion for the modularity of the system.
-In particular, we consider an ensemble of systems, each with different values of the modularity, and each evolving.
-The evolutionary dynamics of this system is fully specified by the rate at which systems reproduce, $f$, termed ``fitness,'' and the rate at which changes of modularity arise, $\mu$.
-Since the state of the system is specified by the slow variable $M$, the fitness is a function of the modularity, $f=f(M)$.
-The $f(M)$ function is from a detailed calculation, numerical simulation, or experimental observation.
-Thus, the rate at which systems with modularity $M$ replicate, $f(M)$, is an input to the theory.
-The theory predicts how modularity in an ensemble of systems will evolve, given the replication rates and mutation rates.
+We here develop quasispecies theory for the dynamics of modularity.
+We consider a population of systems, where each system is characterized by a specific connection matrix, from which the modularity can be calculated.
+Evolution occurs within each system by mechanisms such as point mutation or horizontal gene transfer.
+Horizontal gene transfer is not allowed between systems, because such events would violate the assumption that the fitness of each system depends only on the modularity of that system.
+Competition occurs both within and between systems.
+The evolutionary dynamics of this population of systems is fully specified by the rate at which each system reproduces, $f$, termed ``fitness,'' and the rate at which changes of modularity arise, $\mu$.
+Since the state of each system is specified by the slow modularity variable, $M$, the fitness is a function of the modularity, $f=f(M)$.
+The $f(M)$ function is from a detailed calculation, numerical simulation, or experimental observation of the competitive evolutionary dynamics within each system with a given value of modularity.
+Thus, the rate at which a system with modularity $M$ replicates, $f(M)$, is an input to the theory to be derived here.
+The present theory predicts how modularity in the population of systems will evolve, given the replication rates and mutation rates.

 The fitness function $f(M)$ fundamentally characterizes an evolving network.
 With this $f(M)$, the dynamics of modularity can be calculated.
 For example, the $f(M)$ could be deduced for the evolution of the protein-protein interaction network in \emph{E.\ coli}, showing the evolutionary advantage of modularity for this system \cite{jun2}.
-One result will be that the $f(M)$ is the driving force for spontaneous emergence of modularity in a protein network \cite{jun}.
-The $f(M)$ will be used to show the benefit of modularity to the system and that this system evolves to a finite modularity at steady state.
+The $f(M)$ is the driving force for spontaneous emergence of modularity in a protein network \cite{jun}.
+The $f(M)$ quantifies the benefit of modularity to a system, and we will show that modularity evolves to a finite modularity at steady state in a population of systems.

+Modularity is defined on a network of nodes and edges.
+Thus, the fundamental object describing each system is the connection matrix, with the $ij$ element of the connection matrix representing the value of edge $ij$.
+The connection matrix gives the links between the nodes of the network.
+For example, in the protein-protein interaction network, the nodes are the proteins and the links tell one whether protein $i$ interacts with protein $j$.
+Modularity of each system is calculated directly from the connection matrix of that system, and rearrangement of the connections within this matrix changes the modularity of a given system.